 If you have ever asked yourself this question, you are not alone!
-This article will give you some insights, as well as pointers for if and when you decide to visit a winery.
+This article will give you insights as well as pointers should you decide to visit a winery.

 Whether you are an expert or newbie, visiting a winery can be a lot of fun, so let’s first clarify what a winery is in precise terms.